Monday 22 February 2016

 Film stars will once again be taking to the red carpet hoping to bring home the holy grail of the film industry at the 88th Academy Awards on 28 February in Hollywood.
 Our film experts tell us why the Oscars are so important; who they think will win; and we celebrate our links with the film industry’s top awards.

-Senior Lecturer Media Production Julian Konzak explains why the Oscars are known as the biggest awards ceremony in the film industry:
+Senior Lecturer in media production Julian Konzak explains why the Oscars are known as the biggest awards ceremony in the film industry:

 “They are a showcase of creativity in an industry that is driven by marketing and money.
 The eyes of the world are focused on this event and an Oscar win is the key to opening even more doors in this industry.”